HomeKit-Compatible Setup

 2. Tap + > Add Accessory.

-4. Enter the setup code shown in the web UI (HomeKit panel > Setup Code).
+4. Enter the setup code shown in the web UI's HomeKit panel.

 4. Access Web UI